-If I’m drowning in the ocean, faith that the lifeguard exists isn’t going to save me.
+If I’m drowning in a pool, faith that the lifeguard exists isn’t going to save me.
 I will need to have a life-saving personal encounter with the lifeguard.
 It is the same with faith in God.
 Just believing He exists won’t save you.

 The difference between a drowning victim who has come to know the lifeguard through a personal rescue and one who hasn’t is breath.
 There is breath in the lungs of the rescued victim.
 There is life to his body.
 And that is what James is saying here.
 There must be breath in the lungs of our faith, there must be life to it, or it’s a dead faith.